numbas/editor-docs/source/question-parts.rst

         Shuffle order of choices?
             If this is ticked, the choices are displayed in random order.

+        Shuffle order of answers? (:term:`Match choices with answers` only) If this is ticked, the answersare displayed in random order.

         Number of display columns
             For :term:`choose one from a list` and :term:`choose several from a list` parts, this dictates how many columns the choices are displayed in.
 If 0, the choices are displayed on a single line, wrapped at the edges of the screen.